Belhaven Hill School

 Leave after games or match commitments.

-Every 2 weeks the school has a 'Weekend Out', which means that we will finish at 1pm on the Friday.
-If possible, we encourage Pre-Prep children to be picked up at 12.45.
+Every 2 weeks the school has a 'Weekend Out', finishing at 1pm Friday.
+We encourage Pre-Prep pickup at 12.45pm.

-Whether you choose day or boarding, the happiness and welfare of your children is of the utmost importance to us all: pastoral care is at the heart of everything that we do at Belhaven.
+The happiness and welfare of your children is paramount: pastoral care is at the heart of everything we do.

-Our excellent team of a Nurse, Wellbeing Lead, Pupil Support and 5 matrons ensure the physical welfare of each child.
+Our team of Nurse, Wellbeing Lead, Pupil Support and 5 matrons ensure each child's physical welfare.
+The security of being 'known' stays with you for life.